I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-By the end of the 17th century, the East India Company had set up a powerful trading presence in India, and protected its business with its own professional army and navy.
+By the end of the 17th century, the East India Company had established a powerful trading presence in India and protected its business with its own professional army and navy.

-The Company expanded into China in 1699, shipping cotton from India and buying porcelain, silk, and tea, to be sent to Britain.
-But, there was nothing that Britain had to balance the three-way trade other than silver and this was costing the Company dearly.
+The company expanded into China in 1699, shipping cotton from India and buying porcelain, silk, and tea that would be sent to Britain.
+But there was nothing that Britain had to balance the three-way trade other than silver, and this was costing the company dearly.

-The British Library records that “Opium was a valued medicine which could deaden pain, assist sleep, and reduce stress.
-But it was also seriously addictive and millions of Chinese became dependent on the drug.”
-And, of course, the dependency led to the early deaths of huge numbers of Chinese people and “the very fabric of Chinese society was threatened.”
+The British Library records that “opium was a valued medicine which could deaden pain, assist sleep, and reduce stress.
+But it was also seriously addictive, and millions of Chinese became dependent on the drug.”
+And, of course, the dependency led to the early deaths of many Chinese people, and “the very fabric of Chinese society was threatened.”

 The balance sheets of the East India Company did not contain a column for the collateral damage caused by the highly lucrative trade.

 There was a bureaucracy of 2,500 working to administer the business and an Opium Agency that ruled over the peasant farmers.
-Soon, the growers were trapped into a cycle of loans and contracts that they could not get out of.
+Soon, the growers were trapped in a cycle of loans and contracts they could not get out of.

 The Opium Wars

 Under the governance of the Qing Dynasty, the Chinese wanted the opium trade stopped, so, in 1839, the traders were ordered to surrender their supplies of the drug.
 A government official, Lin Zexu, also seized opium and had it destroyed.

 These assaults on the opium trade angered the company and other traders; there was money at stake.
 As U2frontman Bono has remarked “Capitalism is not immoral―it’s amoral.”